-- Check with your manager if you are unsure about your access to a patient's medical record. - Always log off a computer when you have completed your work and left the workstation. - Keep your password confidential. - Never snoop in a medical record out of curiosity.
+- Check with your manager if you are unsure about your access to a patient's medical record. - Always log off a computer when you have completed your work and left the workstation. - Keep your password confidential. - Never snoop in a medical record out of curiosity even for a friend or family.